worldartsfoundation/waf/README.md

 - A model (component_name.py)
 - A template file (component_name.html)
 - A react component (component_name.js)
+- A stylesheet (component_name.scss)

-After creating these files for a new component you must also import the component and add it to the array of components in `app/src/js/app.js`.
+After creating these files for a new component you must also import the component js and scss in `app/src/js/app.js` and `app/src/scss/app.scss`.

 ### Front-end tooling
 By running `npm run watch`, Parcel will listen for changes in `app/src/js/app.js` and `app/src/scss/app.scss`, and compile them to the static folder where for serving to the template.
 So treat those two files as entrypoints for all js and scss modules to be loaded from.